 This is the basic idea of the graph database – using data structures that are things rather than cells allows users to create models that are much closer to the real world things that they want to model – because people perceive the world as things, not cells.

-To explain with a very simple example - if we were building a database to hold a family tree and we want to record the parents and grand-parents of an individual.
-In a relationsal database, we might record this in a simple table
+To explain with a very simple example – if we were building a database to hold a family tree and we want to record the parents and grandparents of an individual.
+In a relational database, we might record this in a simple table

 In a graph database, this would look like the following

 The big advantage is that it is much easier to interpret the model and understand how it maps to real-world entities compared to the relational example.
 This increased ease also extends to querying the database.

 Query For example, if we wanted to fetch the name of john’s mother and grandmother from the database, if we were using a relational database, we could use the following two SQL queries to get the name of the mother and grandmother respectively:

 SELECT Name from TABLE where Person_ID = (SELECT mother from TABLE where Name="John") SELECT Name from TABLE where Person_ID = (SELECT mother from TABLE WHERE Person_ID = (SELECT mother from TABLE where Name="John"))